rlankhorst/zip-recipes/README.md

 8. Voila!
 Your new recipe can easily be styled with CSS, to look however you would like.

 == Changelog ==
+4.1.0.18 Bug fix

+* Fixed conflict that WooCommerce was causing
+* Fixed printed recipes formatting for non-bulleted items

 4.1.0.17 Bug Fix

 * Fixed bullet and number formatting for ingredient list